samarjeetsingh09/WebReader--Text-to-Speech/README.md

-# ebReader--Text-to-Speech
-A lightweight Chrome extension that converts web article text into speech using the Web Speech API, aimed at improving accessibility and enhancing the reading experience for auditory learners.
 # WebReader - Text-to-Speech Chrome Extension 🎙️

 **WebReader** is a simple yet powerful Chrome extension that allows users to highlight text on any webpage and listen to it using text-to-speech (TTS) technology.